docsforadobe/javascript-tools-guide/9 - Intergrating XML into JavaScript/index.rst

 For additional ways of accessing elements in the tree, see "Retrieving contained elements" on page 241, and "Creating and accessing namespaces" on page 242.

-CHAPTER 9: Integrating XML into JavaScript

-The XML Object

-239

 Accessing XML attributes
 Attribute are properties of their parent elements.
 In ExtendScript, access an attribute name by using a preceding at-sign (@).
 An attribute property is a one-element list, which contains an XML object for the